mkanzler/MK-Autotyper/README.md

-# AutoTyper - Data Entry Tool
+# AutoTyper - Data Entry Tool for Windows

 Certain applications lack support for copy and paste functionality.
 However, with this application, you can effortlessly simulate keystrokes, eliminating the need for manual typing.
 It's a real time-saver!